browserstack/api/README.md

 > Make sure the url is encoded.
 JavaScript: encodeURI(url), PHP: urlencode($url),

 #### (name)
-Provide a name to the for the session.
+Provide a name to the session/worker.

 #### (build)
 Optional name of the build the session is running under.